githubschool/amd-ryzen/_slides/09-jared-sanders.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to jared-sanders' slide!"
 ---

 This is a caption!